cloudquery/docs/docs/configuration/proxy-configuration.md

 # Proxy settings

-Cloudquery uses standard environment variables for proxy configuration.
-It allows to run traffic through a proxy server.
+Proxy can be set using standard environment variables for proxy configuration.
+It allows to run cloudquery traffic through a proxy server.
 To configure a proxy for https requests set `HTTPS_PROXY` environment variable.
 For http requests set `HTTP_PROXY` environment variable.

 Example: